Trapezoid Perimeter Calculator

 - Garden bed timber edging around a trapezoidal plot.
 Add all four sides for the timber footage needed.

 - Roof gable verge trim.
-A gable end with a kneewall creates a trapezoid (rectangle on bottom, triangle on top) — measure all four edges if you’re trimming the verge.
+Slice a gable end at kneewall height and the piece above it is a trapezoid.
+Measure all four edges if you are trimming the verge.

 - Survey plots with non-parallel boundaries.

-- Stage and orchestra pit floor plans that fan outward — often trapezoidal.
+- Stage and orchestra pit floor plans that fan outward from the proscenium.

-Garden bed measures 6 ft (front), 8 ft (back), 5 ft (left side), 5 ft (right side — equal legs make this an isosceles trapezoid).
+Garden bed measures 6 ft at the front, 8 ft at the back, and 5 ft down each side.
+Equal legs make it an isosceles trapezoid.
 Perimeter = 6 + 8 + 5 + 5 = 24 ft.
 Use 24 ft of border timber, or six 4-ft planks with light corner cuts.

 If you don’t know the two legs but know the two parallels and the height:

-For an isosceles trapezoid, leg length c = √((b−a)²/4 + h²).
-So legs depend on the perpendicular height between the two parallels AND the difference in their lengths.
+For an isosceles trapezoid, leg length c = √((b − a)²/4 + h²).
+The legs depend on the perpendicular height between the parallels AND the difference in their lengths, which is why a shallow-but-wide trapezoid can have surprisingly long legs.

 How we build and check this calculator